anjmao/netcore-vs-golang/README.md

 # .NET Core vs Golang performance

-Test http client, object serialize and deserialize and file descriptor leaks.
+This repository holds code to test http api performance between .NET Core and Golang HTTP.
 Each service has `/test` endpoint which calls another api using http client and returns that api response as JSON.

 ## Start containers